-Forgo features you will but you will likely rest easier with the money spent.
+Yes, you may forgo features but you will likely rest easier with less money spent on other toothbrushes.

-If you can justify the spend you really will enjoy what is on offer.
+However, if you can justify the spend you really will enjoy what is on offer with the Sonicare DiamondClean.

 2. Which other brushes should I consider?

-For the sake of your bank account more than any other, we encourage you to consider alternatives.
+For the sake of your bank account more than any other reason, we encourage you to consider alternatives.